LADAKH HIMALAYA EXPEDITION

 Chinese Healing Arts

-I used the experimental Chinese Herbal Medicine formula on myself when I got mild high altitude mountain sickness and it worked very well.
-Also I set up an acupuncture clinic in a small village at high altitude and treated many people for various injuries.
-Mostly damage to their lower backs from carrying heavy packs and also foot, ankle and leg damage from climbing accidents.
+Also, in one of the local villages, I set up an acupuncture clinic and treated many people for various injuries.
+These were mostly damage to their lower backs from carrying heavy packs and also foot, ankle and leg damage from climbing accidents.

 Chinese Martial and Spiritual Arts

 The practice of martial arts, chi kung and meditation in such a spiritual place at such high altitude was very different and interesting.

 There was 20% less oxygen, so it was not possible to train martial arts for as long as normal.
 I simply became out of breath.
 Maybe, after many years of acclimatisation, this would no longer be a problem?